 Applying for EB-5 Regional Center Designation

-The supporting documents must contain reliable, concrete, verifiable information that shows the center’s industry and geographic scopes, including any TEAs in which the center will operate.
-Additionally, the documentation must show how the center will promote and achieve economic growth in its areas of operation.
+The supporting documents must contain concrete, verifiable information that shows the industries in which the regional center plans to operate and its geographic scope, including any targeted employment areas (TEAs) in which the center will operate.
+Additionally, the documentation must show how the regional center will promote and achieve economic growth.

-Form I-924 supporting documentation must include, for example,
+Form I-956 supporting documentation must include, for example,

 - relevant operating and/or partnership agreements,